MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdkgenerator/quickstart.md

 ## Troubleshooting

-For a complete list of available APIs, check out the [online documentation](https://docs.microsoft.com/en-us/rest/api/playfab/).
+For a complete list of available APIs, check out the [API References](../../api-references/index.md).

 ### Contact Us